pragyan7/Turtle-projects/README.md

 ### 5. Turtle Crossing Game
 It is inspired by the classic "Frogger" game.
 The objective is to navigate your turtle across a busy road to reach the other side without getting hit by cars.

+### 6. U.S. States Game
+This project is a collection of interactive games designed to help users learn and test their knowledge of the United States geography.

 ## Controls
 ### 1. Turtle Art